 All coats and large bags must remain in the student's locker throughout the day.
-They are not permitted in classrooms.
+They are not permitted in classrooms unless staff decides that building climate is such that coat wearing is permissible.
+Lightweight drawstring bags will be permitted.